© 2025 Davide Roberto

 Batida Solar is an educational project dedicated to the creation of a study group focused on Afro-Brazilian percussion and rhythms.
 This program not only offers a unique opportunity to explore the deep musical connections between Brazil, particularly its northeast, and Africa, but will also introduce you to the fascinating world of Brazilian percussion.
-Before diving into the details of the project, a brief mention of the historical context of the musical connection between Brazil and Africa.
-This relationship has its roots in the sad era of the slave trade, during which millions of Africans were deported to Brazil.
-Bringing with them their rich musical traditions, these individuals have contributed significantly to the formation of an exceptionally diverse musical heritage.
-Afro-Brazilian percussion represents a fundamental core of this cultural heritage, and through their performance, it is possible to perceive the echo of the centuries of cultural interaction between Brazil and Africa.
-The tools that will be used in our study path:
+Before diving into the details of the project, a brief mention of the historical context of the musical link between Brazil and Africa.
+This relationship has its roots in the tragic era of the slave trade, during which millions of Africans were deported to Brazil.
+Bringing with them their rich musical traditions, these individuals contributed significantly to the formation of an exceptionally diverse musical heritage.
+Afro-Brazilian percussion represents a fundamental core of this cultural heritage, and through its performance, it is possible to perceive the echo of centuries of cultural interaction between Brazil and Africa.
+The instruments that will be used in our study path:

-Conga: A percussion instrument featuring a cylindrical drum with a head stretched over a wooden frame.
-It stands out for producing deep and rich sounds.
+Conga: A percussion instrument characterized by a cylindrical drum with a skin stretched over a wooden frame.
+It is distinguished by producing deep and rich sounds.

 Timbau: A conical drum, similar to the conga but with a more tapered shape, known for its versatility and its ability to produce powerful sounds very similar to those of a Djembe.